vmdo2/Pokemon/README.md

 This web application uses React and SCSS to display pokemon information.
 The data is retrieved from https://pokeapi.co/.
+The repository was migrated from GitLab so accessing the website by URL will be denied.

 **Search view**